alinakhan24/cd/README.md

 ...........................................................................................................
 3 Problems
 ..........................................................................................................
-A - Unable to install Gunicorn in Virtual Machine
+A - Unable to install Gunicorn in Virtual Machine.
 Error:  This environment is externally managed.
 Solution: I used Virtual environments isolate your Python packages, ensuring they don’t interfere with
       system-level Python.